• Skip to main content

 I think M1 is probably the best of these for the average investor.

 Customer service from M1 started off slow when the platform first launched but M1 has famously recently hired a team of new staff members to man the phone lines.
-Interactive Brokers also doesn't provide access to an integrable checking account like you can with M1 Finance via M1 Spend.
+Interactive Brokers also doesn't provide access to a high-yield cash account like you can with M1 Finance via M1 Earn.

 Margin loans can be used for whatever you want – refinancing higher-interest debt, major purchases, unexpected expenses, etc. – it's essentially just a low-interest collateralized loan.